AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/README.md

 ## List of files ##

 + train_agent.py: script to start the agent training.
-Just type `python train_agent.py`
 + dqn_agent.py: it describes the classes for both the agent and the experience replay handler.
 It also states the values for the RL hyperparameters.
 + model.py: it contains the neural network architecture.
 + run_agent.py: once the agent has been trained, we can watch him behave according to the (optimal) learned policy.
-Type `python run_agent.py` to see the agent in action
 + checkpoint.pth: it contains the neural network weights learned during training.
 It is necessary to run the script run_agent.py
-+ report.md: a brief report that describes the learning algorithm, along with the chosen hyperparameters and the neural network architecture.
++ [report.md](https://github.com/AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/report.md): a brief report that describes the learning algorithm, along with the chosen hyperparameters and the neural network architecture.
 It also includes a chart with the evolution of the average reward (over 100 episodes) during the training process.